Dutch PM says Russia has the most to lose from Crimea tensions

-THE HAGUE (Reuters) - Russia has the most to lose from the conflict over Crimea, the Dutch prime minister said on the eve of high-level meetings in the Netherlands to be attended by U.S. President Barack Obama.
+THE HAGUE, March 23 (Reuters) - Russia has the most to lose from the conflict over Crimea, the Dutch prime minister said on the eve of high-level meetings in the Netherlands to be attended by U.S. President Barack Obama.

 The Netherlands is not a member of the G7, but has agreed to host Monday’s talks, where Obama and his Secretary of State John Kerry will meet Russian Foreign Minister Sergei Lavrov for bilateral talks in The Hague.